 Technology has been changing at a rapid pace in recent years, with a variety of innovations being released onto the market.
-While some of these have come and gone without making much of an impact, there are a few that continue to be successful.
+While some of these have come and gone without making much of an impact, a few continue to be successful.

-Two of these have been augmented reality (AR) and virtual reality (VR), which have continued to increase in popularity for the past five years or so.
+Two of these have been augmented reality (AR) and virtual reality (VR), which have continued to increase in popularity for the past five years.
 These have had quite a few significant effects on various industries, as well as entertainment.

 Recently, there have been several trends that have begun affecting both AR and VR.
 While a few may have started a considerable amount of time ago, they’ve only just started making a larger impact with both technologies.

-As a result, the trends look to continue becoming increasingly more obvious and impactful throughout 2021 and beyond.
+As a result, the trends will continue becoming increasingly more obvious and impactful throughout the year.

 Augmented With AI

-AR and VR developers have started implementing machine learning and artificial intelligence (AI) into many of their apps.
-This can be highlighted with basic functions such as Instagram’s filter function, although it’s begun being implemented in a variety of larger capacities across different industries.
+AR and VR developers have started implementing machine learning and artificial intelligence (AI) into many apps.
+This can be highlighted with basic functions such as Instagram’s filter function, although it’s begun being implemented in various larger capacities across different industries.

 This has resulted in what’s known as computer vision, which allows devices to see and understand everything within a camera’s range.
 This has been somewhat basic over the past few years, although it’s expected that these will become increasingly sophisticated over the coming years.

-This should also be seen in a variety of other industries, such as video games, with gamers facing increasingly smarter AI-driven opponents.
+This should also be seen in other industries, such as video games, with gamers facing increasingly smarter AI-driven opponents.

 Impact On Training & Teaching

 Both of the technologies have apparent benefits for teaching and training, with this being seen across schools and professional development courses.
-For example, people studying construction or any hazardous or complex areas can train without any of the risks that are typically involved with them.
+For example, people studying construction or any hazardous or complex areas can train without any risks typically involved with them.

-While this is a trend that has been around for much of AR and VR’s history, it looks to improve drastically over the coming years.
-This is because both have been relatively niche areas for the past several years, with many developers failing to find an app or hardware that has achieved commercial success.
+While this trend has been around for much of AR and VR’s history, it looks to improve drastically over the coming years.
+This is because both have been relatively niche areas for several years, with many developers failing to find an app or hardware that has achieved commercial success.

-With recent improvements in both hardware and software, however, this looks to be changing.
+However, with recent improvements in both hardware and software, this looks to be changing.
 As a result, both technologies are beginning to become much more accessible for consumer entertainment, which means that they should start to see much more success in the coming months.

-Facebook’s recent purchase of Oculus has highlighted the fact that there could be room for the technology to become much more social in the future.
+Facebook’s recent purchase of Oculus has highlighted that there could be room for the technology to become much more social.
 This is something that a considerable number of other companies have seen and have begun targeting.

 As a result, virtual conference calls, among others, are set to become much more common and collaborative.
 This means that users can expect to see and interact with people through their headsets, which can be used in both a business capacity and recreationally.

-For companies, this means that remote workers can become increasingly more collaborative during meetings, with designs and documents being overlaid onto real-world objects.
-With the software becoming much more capable, you should expect that it will become more common in the coming years.
+For companies, remote workers can become increasingly more collaborative during meetings, overlaying designs and documents onto real-world objects.
+With the software becoming more capable, you should expect it to become more common in the coming years.

-While fully autonomous cars may still be years away, this hasn’t meant that manufacturers haven’t been able to take advantage of a variety of new technologies.
-One of these has been augmented reality, with some companies beginning to implement it for a variety of reasons.
+While fully autonomous cars may still be years away, this hasn’t meant that manufacturers haven’t been able to take advantage of various new technologies.
+One of these has been augmented reality, with some companies beginning to implement it for multiple reasons.

-Much of this has been focused on safety, with the technology using AI and machine learning to point out any hazards that may be on the road.
-Alongside this could be any historical landmarks that drivers may want to be aware of.
+Much of this has been focused on safety, with the technology using AI and machine learning to point out any hazards on the road.
+Alongside this could be any historical landmarks that drivers may want to know.